Federal Buildings Walking Tour, Washington D.C.

 6) National Archives

-The National Archives houses some of USA's most beloved document treasures.
-It is home to the Constitution, the Bill of Rights and the Declaration of Independence.
-These powerful documents, known as the Charters of Freedom, are housed in the Rotunda for the Charters of Freedom, being there on permanent display.
+The National Archives is a repository of some of the United States' most cherished historical documents.
+Within its confines, you'll find significant pieces such as the Constitution, the Bill of Rights, and the Declaration of Independence.
+These invaluable documents, collectively referred to as the Charters of Freedom, are prominently displayed in the Rotunda for the Charters of Freedom, where they are always on view.

-The William G. McGowan Theater shows an informative film about the National Archives and another film on the Charters of Freedom.
-There are also various exhibits in the Lawrence F. O’Brian Gallery.
+Visitors can also take advantage of the William G. McGowan Theater, which screens informative films about the National Archives and the Charters of Freedom.
+Furthermore, there are numerous exhibits to explore in the Lawrence F. O'Brian Gallery.

-The National Archives and Records Administration is located at 700 Pennsylvania Avenue, NW, between 7th and 9th streets.
-The Rotunda entrance is on Constitution Avenue.
-Admission is free, however, a ticket can be reserved during the busy tourist season.
-The cost of ticket is nonrefundable.
-The entrance for those with tickets is the special events door on Constitution Ave.
+The National Archives and Records Administration is conveniently located on Pennsylvania Avenue, situated between 7th and 9th streets.
+Access to the Rotunda is granted from Constitution Avenue.
+Admission is free, but during peak tourist seasons, you can reserve a nonrefundable ticket for entry.
+Those with tickets should use the special events door on Constitution Ave. to gain access.

 7